Change the Course of History in

 the time the game ended.

-If a player chooses to concede a game before it has reached
+If a player chooses to concede before the game has reached

 the 18 VT automatic win threshold or the game time limit (4.5